 - The original Apple Macintosh was a commercial flop — and had the sad, dot matrix spreadsheets to prove it.
 What if Steve Jobs had folded up his tent and said “I’m done, I’m going to try dolphin training”?
 You wouldn’t be reading this on your Mac or iPhone (or Samsung even) right now.

-So, what can you, as a leader, learn from that big reject Picasso, and those other big rejects Rowling, Edison, and Jobs?
+So, what can you, as a leader, learn from that big reject Picasso, and those other big rejects Winfrey, Edison, and Jobs?

 - Don’t judge the quality of your idea by its initial reception.

 - Give up your need for applause – but not your vision.
-Be willing to shock, disgust, or leave people scratching their heads, and forget about being instantly accepted.
+Be willing to leave people scratching their heads, and forget about being instantly accepted.

 - Put on your big-painter pants.
 Being innovative is no bed of roses.
 Picasso roughed it before he made it big.
 He even burned his own drawings to keep warm!
 Be prepared to dig in and dig deep if you want to pursue your ground-breaking idea.